pontem-network/aptos-core/documentation/specifications/move_adapter/README.md

     /// in the future to indicate that a transaction does not expire.
     expiration_timestamp_secs: u64,

-    /// Chain ID of the Aptos network this transaction is intended for.
+    /// Chain ID of the Pont network this transaction is intended for.
     chain_id: ChainId,
 }